omarkohl/rationality-freiburg.de/website/content/events/2026-05-08-finance-and-wealth/_index.md

 deduce the scale of our solar system step by step -- and uncover some remarkable insights that laid the foundation for our modern understanding.

+**IMPORTANT:** We will not and cannot give investment advice and cannot accept responsibility for your potential future losses. **None of us has any formal training in banking, finances or economics.
+We are not financial advisors!**

 ## Organization